jameshanlon/jameshanlon.github.io/content/heat-pump.md

 {% import 'post-macros.html' as macros %}

+> **_NOTE:_**  Updated October 2024 with improved charts.

-I had a heat pump installed in my house in July 2022, and a year later a [Vaillant gateway][gateway], which provides monitoring and logging services via a 'myVaillant' smartphone app.
+I had a Vaillant heat pump installed in my house in July 2022, and a year later a [Vaillant gateway][gateway], which provides monitoring and logging services via the 'myVaillant' smartphone app.
 Since I now have a year's worth of data, this note reviews what has been logged to see how the system is performing.

 [gateway]: https://www.vaillant.co.uk/product-systems/smart-controls/myvaillant-connect-internet-gateway